Server data from the Official MCP Registry

 }From the project's GitHub README.

 It is a thin wrapper.
 Every tool forwards an HTTP call to the underlying Worker and returns its response verbatim.
-It does not reimplement signing, scoring, or payment logic — those live in the two services.
+It does not reimplement signing, scoring, or payment logic — those live in the underlying services.
 The honesty about what each service proves carries through to the tool descriptions.

 generator_metadata is caller-attested